sboots/vote-yes-yukon-website-2025/content/_index.md

 Although there are lots of great electoral reform options out there (including [proportional representation](https://en.wikipedia.org/wiki/Proportional_representation), which is excellent), many of these work best on a country-sized scale rather than [a population of 48,000 people](https://en.wikipedia.org/wiki/Yukon).

 [Everyday Yukoners from across the territory](https://www.cbc.ca/player/play/video/9.6861539) who were part of the Citizens’ Assembly – not politicians or government officials! – landed on ranked vote as the best option to improve our electoral system.

-### Political parties think it’s a good idea, even if they won’t admit it

-Canadian political parties at both the federal and provincial levels [already use ranked vote to choose their party leadership candidates](https://fairvote.org/new-canadian-prime-minister-will-be-chosen-with-ranked-choice-voting/).
-It helps choose representatives that more supporters can get behind, and ultimately helps the party leadership better reflect their membership.

 ### Be part of a really cool change